stolostron/rhacm-docs/manage_cluster/import_gui.md

 ## Prerequisites
 {: #prereq}

 * You need an Red Hat Advanced Cluster Management for Kubernetes hub cluster deployed.
-See [Red Hat Advanced Cluster Management for Kubernetes](../../cloudctl/install_cli.md) for installation information.

 * You need a cluster that you want to manage.

 ## Supported architecture

 * Linux
-* Linux on Power (ppc64le)
 * Linux on LinuxONE

 ## Prepare for import